 Let's take a closer look at the basic emotions.

 Fear is one of the most powerful emotions that can completely take over your thoughts and actions.
 It is an immediate reaction to a subjectively perceived threat.
-It is not uncommon for vulnerable people to develop anxiety disorders.
+It is not uncommon for vulnerable people to develop Anxiety disorders.
 In this case, the emotion becomes a permanent condition.
-Nevertheless, fear is basically something useful, because it warns us of potential dangers.
+Nevertheless, fear is fundamentally something useful, as it warns us of potential dangers.

 Facial expression: Fear can be recognized by wide open eyes and a tucked in chin.

-Gestures: Hectic movements or rigidity can equally indicate anxiety.
+Gestures: Hectic movements or rigidity can equally indicate Fear indicate.
 Other signs are restless hands that are constantly turned or clenched into fists.

 Surprise refers to a moment of brief startle.
 This can be a positive stimulus as well as a neutral or negative one.

 Facial expression: Surprise is characterized by wide open eyes, raised eyebrows and a slightly open mouth.

 Gestures: Typical for surprised people is a short jumpy flinch that happens involuntarily.

 Disgust is mostly triggered by the sense of smell or taste.
 All objects that signal a threat to our body (the sight of mutilation, blood, pus) are possible disgust triggers.
 Food that is classified as unsuitable or contaminated also has disgust potential (e.g. mouldy bread).

 Facial expression: wrinkles in the nose as well as a curling of the upper lip indicate disgust.